To Summarize: Why the Harp for Music-Thanatology and Deliveries of Prescriptive Music?

 A final practical reason is physiological and therapeutic: the music-thanatologist leans on the uses of many warm, low, resonant tones in the delivery of prescriptive music for the care of the dying.
 This has to do with the relief of pain and/or suffering.

 There are many beautiful instruments, but few meet the criteria listed here, with the exception of a particular harp.
-There are ultimately many more subtle reasons for the harp, but those are theological, mystical, psychological and more subjective, will be left for a future time.
+There are ultimately many additional subtle contexts about the harp, and those are theological, mystical, psychological and more.
+They are explored in my publications.

-I hope it goes without saying that harp literature is beautiful, and we must become more beautiful, inwardly, to carry its voice.
-Some people say that the sound of the harp is heavenly, but it always depends on the literature being played and the musician, for there is much exciting, wonderful, avant-garde literature that is highly stimulating, earthy, and demanding, and it is also possible on our worst days to give correct notes but leave listeners unmoved.
+It goes without saying that harp literature is beautiful, and we must become more beautiful, inwardly, to carry its voice.
+Some people say that the sound of the harp is heavenly, but it always depends on the literature being played and the musician who is playing, for there is much exciting, wonderful, avant-garde literature that is highly stimulating, earthy, and demanding, and it is also possible on our worst days to give correct notes but leave listeners unmoved.
 So beauty with a capital B (Beauty) is elusive; we work for her; she is one of the great Transcendentals.
-In the end, it seems that our patients and concert listeners deserve nothing less.
+In the end, it seems that our patients and concert listeners both deserve nothing less.